 The move, as stated by the GST council, was taken because the members of the GST council felt that the restaurants were not passing on the benefits of the ITC was not being passed on to the customers.

 The withdrawal of the ITC caused a mass uproar among the restaurants since the operational costs of the restaurants now rose significantly.
-Several associations, including the NRAI, came forward to protest against the withdrawal of the ITC and a number of restaurants increased their menu prices to cover the losses.
+Several associations, including the NRAI, came forward to protest against the withdrawal of the ITC and many restaurants increased their menu prices to cover the losses.

 December- Restaurants Allowed to Sell Mineral Water Above the MRP

-The end of the year, however, seems to be ending on a positive note.
-Following a petition filed by the Federation of Hotel and Restaurant Associations of India (FHRAI), the Ministry of Consumer Affairs declared that overcharging of pre-packed products such as the packaged mineral water was an offence under the Legal Metrology Act, and could also result in a fine as well as a jail term.
+The end of the year, however, ended on a positive note.
+Following a petition filed by the Federation of Hotel and Restaurant Associations of India (FHRAI), the Ministry of Consumer Affairs declared that overcharging of pre-packed products such as the packaged mineral water was an offense under the Legal Metrology Act, and could also result in a fine as well as a jail term.

 However, the Supreme Court later dismissed the notion by stating that restaurants, hotels, and the likes can sell mineral water above the MRP.
-The Court said that the provisions of the Legal Metrology Act could not be applicable to such establishments as there is an element of service involved.
-The news came as a relief as there are a number of restaurants and hotels that charge more than the MRP of mineral water.
+The Court said that the provisions of the Legal Metrology Act could not apply to such establishments as there is an element of service involved.
+The news came as a relief as many restaurants and hotels charge more than the MRP of mineral water.